Python session 2

 Review the commit and its content.

-To checkout the solution, run:
+To select the solution, run:

 git reset --hard 99f4477aabd4dfd5eaec7ddefefab2b632ef95e0